A6GibKm/ConfettiSuite/README.md

 ### New aditions

-Added an option to show % of meele hits blocked after combat, this number does not coincide with the one on warcraft logs since it does not take into account melee hits that were completely absorbed. afaik there is no apl to distinguish an absorbed hit and a absorved+blocked hit, the advance combatlog comes with some APL that are not avaible in-game which may be able to do so.
+Added an option to show % of meele hits blocked after combat, due to problem with the combat log API this number will be around 0.5-1% lower than the number on warcraftlogs.
+Have in mind that warcraft logs also makes mistakes and sometimes it shows more hits that the ones that actually existed.

 Added an option to show spell reflected abilities.